prior-knowledge/bayestime/class_overview.md

 5. Begin to develop understanding of how to summarize a posterior.
 6. Conduct inference and use results to inform a decision.

+## Week 2, Bayesian inference engine

+### Knowledge goals
+1. Become familiar with a Bayesian model: prior and likelihood.
+2. Experience applying the Bayesian inference engine to real data.
+3. Understand the process of encoding prior knowledge in a Bayesian model.
+4. Grasp how priors constrain a model and when that can be fatal.
+5. Understand the usefulness of prior predictive checks.

+### Computational goals
+1. Apply Bayesian inference engine to an actual dataset.
+2. Conduct prior predictive checks.

-## Week 2, While my sampler gently weeps
+## Week 3, While my sampler gently weeps

 ### Knowledge goals
 1. Understand why computation is an essential part of modern Bayesian inference.